Ammonite "Pleuroceras spinatum"

 Ammonites' growing shells typically formed into a flat spiral, known as a planispiral, although a variety of shapes did evolve over time.
 Shells could be a loose spiral or tightly curled with whorls touching.
 They could be flat or helical.
 Some species would begin growing their shell in a tight spiral but straighten it out through later growth phases.
 The ammonite’s shell was divided into chambers separated by walls known as septa (sing. septum).
 The chambered part of the ammonite shell is called a phragmocone.
 It contains a series of progressively larger chambers, called camerae (sing. camera).
 Only the last and largest chamber, the body chamber, was occupied by the living animal at any given moment.
 As it grew, it added newer and larger chambers to the open end of the coil.
 A thin living tube called a siphuncle (Lat. sīphunculus, meaning "little siphon") passed through the septa, extending from the ammonite's body into the empty shell chambers.
 Through a hyperosmotic active transport process, the ammonite emptied water out of these shell chambers.
 This enabled it to control the buoyancy of the shell and thereby rise or descend in the water column.
 Scientists believed that ammonites, like modern cephalopods, had soft body tissue with tentacles attached to their heads for catching prey.
 Fossil evidence indicates they had sharp, beaklike jaws to snare prey such as plankton, crustaceans, and other ammonites.

-This beautiful ammonite (Pleuroceras spinatum) fossil is an extinct species of ammonite in the family of Amaltheidae.
+Gorgeous ammonite (Pleuroceras spinatum) fossil is an extinct species of ammonite in the family of Amaltheidae.
 This genus of ammonite lived during upper Pliensbachian period (189,6-183,0 Ma) of lower Jurassic.
-Absolutely stunning, partially pyritised smaller ammonite fossil are in good shape.
+Species of this genus were fast-moving nektoric canivore.
+Fossil are in relatively good shape.
+Partially pyritised.
 Age-related wear and minor abrasion.
+Chip.
 Dirt and dust.
-Size c.
-4,1cm x 4,9cm x 1,7cm.
+Size approx. 4,6cm x 4,0cm x 1,5cm.
 Weight c.
-42g.
+50g.